The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Constant?</summary>

-- It refers to a fixeed value (can not be change any instant)
+- It refers to a fixed value (can not be change any instant)
 - It is also called Literals
 - It can be of any data type like int, float, char etc